EarthScope/ringserver/doc/ringserver.md

 ## <a id='usage-logging'>Usage Logging</a>

 <p >Usage logging covers two distinct log types: transfer logs (TX/RX) that track data volume per stream per client, and access logs that record connection events and key commands.
 All log types share the same base directory, file prefix, and rotation interval, configured via the <b>-U</b> command line option or the <b>UsageLogDirectory</b> config file parameter (the <b>TransferLogDirectory</b> alias is also accepted for backward compatibility).
-Access logging is disabled by default and must be explicitly enabled.</p>
+All three log types (TX, RX, and access) are enabled by default when a usage log directory is specified.</p>

 <p >.SS "Transfer logging"</p>